Geethree/geethree.github.io/resume/markdown/gspencer_eng.md

       * Lead the effort for 3Scan to become officially recognized by ARIN
       * Acquire publically addressable /24 block of IPv4 space
       * Owned and operated BGP routing systems with two ISPs and AWS to route imagery into S3

+2015 - Present
+:    **[Flux Foundation] - Lead technologist**

+    A small arts collective that builds large art, which is shown at Burning man and numerous festivals around the country

 10/2018 - 9/2019
 :   **[The Folly] - Electrical and Lighting lead**